Hotels4Teams

 Which hotels near Coronado Golf Course have a fitness center?

-Which hotels near Coronado Golf Course have a pool?
+Which hotels near Coronado Golf Course have an outdoor pool?

 Do any hotels near Coronado Golf Course offer a shuttle?